CoryDCruz/flashcard-app/README.md

 # Flashcard Application

-Basic single-page react applications where users are able to create flashcard decks and corresponding flashcards within the decks.
+Basic single-page react application where users are able to create flashcard decks and corresponding flashcards within the decks.
 Flashcards are animated to display the answer when clicked/flipped.
-Users are able to delete decks.
+In it's current iterations, users are able to delete entire decks.
+Future versions will allow users to edit decks and individual flashcards.

 # Technologies Used